Just how lame will the lame-duck session be?

 So here’s the Senate math you need to memorize for 2020: If Democrats win the White House, they will need a net of three pickups to control the chamber (since the vice president can break 50-50 ties in the Senate).
 But if they lose the White House, they will need to net four seats for control.

-CA-21 (NBC retracted its call of GOPer David Valadao as the winner)
+CA-21 (NBC retracted its call of Republican David Valadao as the winner)

 House Dems hold their closed-door leadership elections